 Every week, Subbly hosts a free webinar to teach budding entrepreneurs and business owners how to create recurring revenue.
 You’ll learn how to build a subscription ecommerce store from scratch and how to start selling subscriptions with any existing store.

 It took us 3 days to get our first customer.
 We posted in a number of pet Facebook groups and contacted group members on Facebook Messenger and eventually somebody signed up.
 I kept saying we would do 300 boxes the first month but I think we only shipped out 12 boxes in the end (haha).

-The subscription Box model is perfect for our business as it means we can manage cash flow and stock a lot better compared to a [single purchase] Ecommerce business.
+The subscription Box model is perfect for our business as it means we can manage cash flow and stock a lot better compared to a [single purchase] ecommerce business.
 We know exactly how many boxes are going out each month so we can order the exact amount of inventory required.
-All of our stock arrives at the start of the month and then its packed by our fulfilment house and sent out on the 15th of each month.
-A big challenge for a single purchase Ecommerce company is cash can easily get tied up in inventory.
+All of our stock arrives at the start of the month is packed by our fulfilment house, and then sent out on the 15th of each month.
+A big challenge for a single purchase ecommerce company is cash can easily get tied up in inventory.
 If you understand the subscription box model and run it correctly you can avoid this.

 My partners and I chose Subbly when we were getting started because the platform had everything we needed to make our business a success.
 I took a look at Shopify originally but I was disappointed with their subscription offering.
 We had a free trial with Cratejoy but we quickly ran into problems with their web builder.
 No matter how hard we tried we just couldn’t get the website looking professional.
 Eventually we came across Subbly and we were very impressed.
 Subbly’s support were very quick to reply to our questions and we managed to get our website looking exactly how we imagined it would.
 Countless features have been added to Subbly over the last few years and I believe these features are essential if you want to grow to thousands of subscribers.
 Features such as commitment terms and 2 week trials don’t appear on other platforms.